 If you are entitled to Centrelink benefits you may be able to

-Finding a new job will be a relief for many people who have gone
+Finding a new job may be a relief after you've been made

 First sort your bills

 If the bills have mounted up while you were unemployed, your

 first priority will be getting back on your feet.
 Start with the